- Who are Zojirushi?

-Once you store your preferred settings, both bread makers will remember them and you can use them any time.
+Once you store your preferred settings, both bread makers will remember them and you can use them at any time.
 Customizable settings work particularly well if you are making bread that requires longer rising like sourdough.

 Both the Virtuoso and the Supreme have three different crust settings- light, medium and dark.
-Three crust settings are typical with most bread makers and it gives you more control over making your bread exactly how you like it.
+Three-crust settings are typical with most bread makers and it gives you more control over making your bread exactly how you like it.

-The crust setting controls how long the bread bakes for as well as how hot the heaters get.
+The crust setting controls how long the bread bakes for, as well as how hot the heaters get.

 For a light crust, the bread will have a shorter bake time and won’t get as hot.
 This results in a more delicate crust that is softer to the touch.
 A medium crust has a longer bake time and gets hotter, resulting in a crispier crust that is still soft on the inside.
 A dark crust has the longest bake time and gets the hottest, resulting in a harder crust that is crunchy.